tlack/xxl/README.md

 I dislike large systems and aim to keep XXL small, though I would like to make code sharing easy and convenient ala npm (though different in many respects).

+I believe XXL could be reduced to 1,000 lines or less of JavaScript or another language that offers a more flexible type system than C's.

 ## License